Why Every Couple Could Use a Little Coaching (Yes, Even the Happy Ones)

 Sometimes things aren’t dramatically bad—but they’re not great either.
 Maybe the spark has dimmed.
 Maybe your partner talks more to the dog than to you.
 Maybe you’ve become roommates who share WiFi.

-Therapy can help you reconnect emotionally, intellectually, and (yes) physically.
+Coaching can help you reconnect emotionally, intellectually, and (yes) physically.
 It gives you a space to remember what you loved about each other in the first place—and how to find your way back to that connection.

 Some issues are too big for dinner-table negotiations: parenting disagreements, trust issues, navigating non-monogamy, or recovering from betrayal.
 A therapist provides a neutral ground and helps you both feel heard.
 They don’t take sides—they take your relationship’s side.